-No, insurance is not mandatory when you’re renting a car in Canada.
-However, it’s wise to be covered, particularly if you can’t afford to replace a rental car if it’s damaged or stolen.
+Existing car insurance is not mandatory when you’re renting a car in Canada.
+However, to drive in Canada, you must be insured.
+We recommend additional coverage, particularly if you can’t afford to replace a rental car if it’s damaged or stolen.

 When you’re trying to figure out if it's necessary to buy rental car insurance, closely review the coverage you already have through your auto and home insurance policies.
 You might already be covered.

 Your credit card may also provide coverage, making any insurance policy from a rental car company redundant.